najwanaamane/Ethnicity-Recognition-with-Facial-Features/README.md

 ## FACES-1 Dataset

 This project utilizes a custom dataset: FACES-1,  comprising approximately 700 images.
-Each image is labeled with one of seven predefined ethnicity categories.
+Each image is labeled with one of seven ethnicity categories, predefined and encoded as follows:

 ### Labels/Classes